SSWConsulting/SSW.Rules.Content/rules/use-chatgpt-to-write-a-rule/rule.md

 Rules are best practice guidelines that a company makes.
 I want you to use this writing style:

 1. Clear and concise, with a focus on providing practical advice or guidance.

 2. The title of the rule takes the form of a question, which is addressed in the content of the rule.

 3. Each rule begins with a brief introduction or explanation of the issue or concept at hand.

-The introduction starts with a practical example of the pain point - why we follow this rule.
-4. The content is organized into headings, subheadings, and bullet points.
+4. The content is organized into headings and bullet points.

 5. The rule might provide examples contrasting "bad" and "good" practices, only for the most important sections.

 6. The examples are practical and directly related to the topic of the rule, offering clear illustrations of the concepts discussed.

 Make sure you elaborate on the most important points and add any other relevant information you feel is necessary.

 If it makes sense to add examples, they should be formatted by having this formatting for bad examples:

-::: greybox
+\::: greybox

 {put the example here}